Moggel12/MQ-Solver/README.md

 Compiling code using the root directory Makefile will also preparse the `src/sage/*.sage` files and store them as corresponding `src/sage/*.py` files.

-While the Makefile defaults to using 32-bit integers for bitsliced polynomials and for representing the variables, this can be changed by calling make with `NSIZE=<Upper limit of bits>` and `MSIZE=<Upper limit of bits>`, with these upper limits being one of {8, 16, 32, 64, 128, 256}.
+While the Makefile defaults to using 32-bit integers for bitsliced polynomials and for representing the variables, this can be changed by calling make with `REGSIZE=<Upper limit of bits>`, with these upper limits being one of {8, 16, 32, 64, 128, 256}.
+Specifying 128 or 256 bits implies that AVX or AVX2 instructions, resepectively, are available on the CPU.

 ## Running tests
 Both the C code and the Sage code can be run using the `run_test.py` script.
 This script handles running benchmarks, tests and generating polynomial systems (for testing purposes).